-Key audit matters The key audit matter that we identified in the current year was:
+Key audit matters

+The key audit matter that we identified in the current year was:

-Valuation of technical provisions for claims outstanding Materiality The materiality that we used for the group financial statements was £44.0 million which was determined on the basis of 1% of the gross technical provisions for claims outstanding.
-Scoping Audit work to respond to the risks of material misstatement was performed directly by the group audit engagement team.
+Valuation of technical provisions for claims outstanding Materiality The materiality that we used for the group financial statements was £47.0 million which was determined on the basis of 1% of the gross technical provisions for claims outstanding.
+Scoping Our group audit was scoped by obtaining an understanding of the group and its environment, including group-wide controls, and assessing the risks of material misstatement.
 All subsidiaries were subject to a full scope audit.
+Significant changes in our approach There have been no significant changes in our audit approach for the current year.